ThomasP1988/insomnia-plugin-aws-cognito-iam/README.md

  ## 2. fill the header and send you request ##
 Once this is done,

-in your request, click on headers, and add a new header named "InsomniaPluginAWSIAM" and as value start to type your JSON property name (here: user.DEV_ADMIN) click on it.
+in your request, click on headers, and add a new header named "InsomniaPluginAWSIAM" and as value start to type your JSON property name (here: users.DEV_ADMIN) click on it.

 ![header and timeline](/doc/img/header.png)